camlbrown/AutoMD-SAXS/README.md

 ### Software requirements:
   - GROMACS (local install or module loaded)
   - Slurm job scheduler
   - Conda (all relevant packages are found in automdsaxs.yml).
-To install environment, run 'conda env create -f automdsaxs.yml'
   - ATSAS
       - Download only required for SAXS-based analysis
       - Current analysis is optimised for ATSAS 3.0.4 (recommended)